EudiaApentsui/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write the result of a command in a file, overwrite if file existm if not create

 A script that duplicates the last line of a file

+Deletes all the regular files (not the directories) with a .js in current directory and sub folders